 JAIST has a multiple supervisory system in which one student has three faculty members assigned so that students can receive comprehensive supervision and advice for both academic work and daily life in general with various issues students might face.
 JAIST faculty members are here to help you to develop characteristics that suit the ideal person JAIST strives to educate.
 The system uses a supervisor, a second supervisor, and an advisor for Minor Research Project/Internship.
 Each faculty member plays the following roles.
 The period of determining each supervisor will be explained later.

-(1) Supervisor
+In principle, JAIST x Human course students should select their respective academic advisors from among the faculty members in charge of the course.

-- (a) Plays the main role in supervising a students' academic work and research. - (b) Provides guidance for the students to explore the research topic (Major Research Project) related to the students' research field, and to prepare a thesis/dissertation. - (c) Provides guidance for the student's life at the university, and for their career path and career formation.
+- (1) Supervisor - (a) Plays the main role in supervising a students' academic work and research. - (b) Provides guidance for the students to explore the research topic (Major Research Project) related to the students' research field, and to prepare a thesis/dissertation.

-- (d) Help how to resolve various problems the student may face through collaboration with a second supervisor and other related parties. - (2) Second supervisor - (a) Provides guidance for a student's academic work and research, and gives advice from a different perspective than the supervisor. - (b) Provides guidance and advice for the student's life at the university, and for their career path and career formation from a different perspective than the supervisor. - (c) Support supervisor to resolve various problems the student may face when necessary. - (3) Advisor for Minor Research Project/Internship - (a) Faculty member from a related field but different from the major research theme that provides guidance for the students to explore a minor research project or internship. - (b) Provides advice for various academic issues the student may have from a different perspective than the supervisor and second supervisor (including liaising with the internship location).
+- (c) Provides guidance for the student's life at the university, and for their career path and career formation. - (d) Help how to resolve various problems the student may face through collaboration with a second supervisor and other related parties. - (2) Second supervisor - (a) Provides guidance for a student's academic work and research, and gives advice from a different perspective than the supervisor. - (b) Provides guidance and advice for the student's life at the university, and for their career path and career formation from a different perspective than the supervisor. - (c) Support supervisor to resolve various problems the student may face when necessary. - (3) Advisor for Minor Research Project/Internship - (a) Faculty member from a related field but different from the major research theme that provides guidance for the students to explore a minor research project or internship. - (b) Provides advice for various academic issues the student may have from a different perspective than the supervisor and second supervisor (including liaising with the internship location).